FatterCatDev/discord-casino/docs/privacy-policy.md

 4. You will receive confirmation in the request channel when the purge completes.

 ## 7. Security
-- Databases run in WAL mode (SQLite) or hosted Postgres with access control.
+- The Postgres database enforces TLS connections, role-based access, and encrypted disks.
 Files are stored in secured directories on the host machine.
 - Access is limited to the project maintainers; credentials are stored in environment variables rather than source control.
 - Despite our efforts, no system is fully secure.
 Report suspected vulnerabilities to the maintainers immediately.